Best Travel (Miles) Credit Cards in Switzerland of March 2026

 Standard Swiss cards will hit you with 1.5% to 2.5% fees every time you spend in a foreign currency.
 Spend CHF 5,000 abroad annually?
 That's CHF 75 to CHF 125 gone.
 Just poof.

-The better travel cards waive these fees completely.
+The best no foreign transaction fee cards waive these completely.
 If you travel internationally even a few times a year or shop from foreign websites (hello, Amazon), this one benefit can cover your entire annual fee.
 Do the math before you sign up.
+For a deeper look at how Visa vs Mastercard exchange rates compare and where hidden markups lurk, see our credit card exchange rates guide.

 Travel Insurance Coverage

 This is where travel cards can actually save you real money.
-The bundled insurance is often worth hundreds to thousands of francs if you'd buy it separately:
+The bundled insurance is often worth hundreds to thousands of francs if you'd buy it separately (our credit card insurance guide compares every card's coverage in detail):

 • Medical emergencies abroad: CHF 100,000 to CHF 2,500,000 (don't travel without this)